simtooldb/.github/profile/README.md

 # SimToolDB

-If you are interested in contributing a tool, please contact us.
+If you are interested in contributing a tool, please complate [this form](https://forms.gle/SrT4QaZhZKVEiPPb8).